 Lingual braces are practically the same as metal braces except for one thing: their placement inside the teeth.
 Since they are installed at the back of the teeth, they are invisible as far as onlookers are concerned.
 However, these types of braces are more difficult to adjust and maintain, can cause discomfort upon installation, are a bit more expensive, and may not be suitable for severe misalignment conditions.

-Invisalign is a type of invisible braces that is most preferred because of its mouth guard-like appearance.
+Invisalign in Dubai is a type of invisible braces that is most preferred because of its mouth guard-like appearance.
 Since these aligners are made of transparent plastic, they are considered a great option for people who wish to avoid unwanted attention while being able to drink and eat anything they want.

 However, the choice comes with about 18 to 30 pieces of these custom-made aligners, which need to be replaced bi-weekly.
 It is also worth noting that these orthodontic devices aren’t available for children.
 They are not effective in correcting more serious orofacial issues, may take longer, and cost a lot more money compared to traditional metal braces.